p-chan5/EasyPulse/README.md

 ### 2ND EQUALIZER 🧬

-Expands the signal recreating a smooth `Dolby Atmos` (for modern music).
+Expands the signal recreating a smooth `Dolby Atmos`

 ### 3RD EQUALIZER 🧬

-Expands the signal recreating a harsh `Dolby Atmos` (for heavy music).
+Expands the signal recreating a harsh `Dolby Atmos`

 ### REVERBERATION ⛰️

 Creates a bedroom.
 Increase `Wet Level / Amount` to make it more noticeable.

-### DELAY 👥️
+### STEREO TOOLS 👥️

-Creates a stereo separation effect.
-The most common range for the right channel is `20.00 ms` to `35.00 ms`
+They create a stereo separation effect.

 ### AUTO GAIN 🛠